adamalton/django-mass-migration/README.md

 ### simple

-TODO: explalin this
+TODO: explain this

 ### mapper

-TODO: explalin this
+TODO: explain this

 ### custom

-TODO: explalin this
+TODO: explain this

 Applying Migrations
 -------------------

-To apply a migration to the database:
+There are two ways to apply a migration to the database:

+### Via the Django Admin

 1. Ensure that the Django admin is set up in your project.
 2. Deploy your project, including the new migration file, to Google App Engine.